 So you might be wondering then, what is an executive coach?
 If it’s not the above, what is it?

 Here is the simple answer – executive coaching is facilitating the access of an individual or team’s internal and external resources to realising an agreed well-formed outcome of evolution.

 Coaching is facilitating (the act of making easy or easier) the access of an individual or team’s (people working together to achieve a common goal) internal (Thinking, knowledge, feeling, ‘attitude’ mind-body-emotion states) and external (time, money, support, other people, systems and environments) resources to realising an agreed well-formed (sensory-specific with evidence) outcome or evolution (leading to new attitudes, learning, and new choices in cognitive and behavioral flexibility).

 How is that different from the other methodologies listed above?

 Executive coaching is not about fixing problems

 Executive coaching is not remedial.
-It’s about generating potential, excellence and peak performance on the inside (thoughts, feelings, beliefs) and outside (behaviours) of an individual or team, in the face of all of the business - including its issues and it’s possibilities.
+It’s about generating potential, excellence, and peak performance on the inside (thoughts, feelings, beliefs) and outside (behaviors) of an individual or team, in the face of all of the business – including its issues and its possibilities.
 Executive Coaching awakens, disturbs, challenges, and stretches a person or team to unleash more and more potential talents and possibilities.
 It is highly confrontative, direct, and explicit whilst being non-judgemental.